Rulers and Realms in Medieval Iberia, 711–1492

 About the Book

-The opposing forces battled for compete for control until the Catholic monarchs Fernando and Isabel established absolute rule in 1492.
+The opposing forces competed for control until the Catholic Monarchs, Fernando and Isabel, established absolute rule in 1492.
 Drawing on the latest scholarship, this comprehensive study traces the succession of Iberian sovereigns during a complicated period in early European history.

 About the Author(s)

 Bibliographic Info: maps, appendices, bibliography, index